 Fraser-Pryce stunned, Spencer strong

 Jamaica’s Shelly-Ann Fraser-Pryce finished dead last in the 200m in 23.06 as the race was run by USA’s unheralded Tori Bowie, who clocked a world-leading 22.18.
 Blessing Okagbare of Nigeria was second in a personal best of 22.23 while three-time world champion Allyson Felix of the US took third in 22.44.

 "Someone pulled out of the race and I found out two days ago that I’d be running, that I had to fill lane one," said Bowie, a long jump specialist who represented the US at this year’s World Indoor Championships and only began to focus on sprinting this year.

 "I’m in the heat with an amazing field.
 I wasn’t even thinking about time.
 I was just scared.
-It was just my second 200m my entire life.
 I didn’t want anyone to pass me.
 I just kept running and kept running.
 It paid off."